Elliptic dimers on minimal graphs and genus 1 Harnack curves: Generalities

 \subsection{Train-tracks, minimal graphs and monotone angle maps}

-Consider a locally finite graph~$\Gs=(\Vs,\Es)$ embedded in the plane so that its faces are bounded topological discs, and denote by~$\Gs^*=(\Vs^*,\Es^*)$ the dual embedded graph.
+Consider a locally finite graph~$\Gs=(\Vs,\Es)$ embedded in the plane so that its faces are bounded topological discs; {in particular, the graph~$\Gs$ is infinite.} Denote by~$\Gs^*=(\Vs^*,\Es^*)$ the dual embedded graph.
 The associated \emph{quad-graph}~$\GR$ is obtained from the vertex set~$\Vs\sqcup\Vs^*$ by joining a primal vertex~$\vs\in\Vs$ and a dual vertex~$\fs\in\Vs^*$ each time~$\vs$ lies on the boundary of the face corresponding to~$\fs$.
 This quad-graph embeds in the plane with faces consisting of (possibly degenerate) quadrilaterals, whose diagonals are pairs of dual edges of~$\Gs$ and~$\Gs^*$ (see Figure~\ref{fig:graph}).

 A \emph{train-track} of~$\Gs$~\cite{Kenyon:crit,KeSchlenk} is a maximal chain of adjacent quadrilaterals of~$\GR$ such that when it enters a quadrilateral, it exits through the opposite edge.
 A train-track can also be thought of as a path in~$(\GR)^*$ crossing opposite edges of the quadrilaterals, and we often make this slight abuse of terminology.
 Note that by construction, the graphs~$\Gs$ and~$\Gs^*$ have the same set of train-tracks.